Lauragoethe/institutionsandinnovation/README.md

 # Institutions and Innovation
-Script for Course Institutions &amp; Innovation (Goethe Master)
+Script for Tutorial Institutions and Innovation (Goethe Master)

 First edit